FAQ's &

 What is your practice schedule like during the summer?

 Our summers are flexible.
-We start in June going 2-3 days per week.
-We have a summer break from June 26 through July 10th - we don’t meet at all during this time.
-We come back 2-3 days per week in July and then mandatory practices start in August (this is when we will have team pictures).
-During the summer, we will have camp, competition choreography and sideline/halftime choreography.
-We are currently working on those dates.
+We start in June holding 3 practices per week.
+We have a 2 week summer break around the 4th of July - we don’t meet at all during this time.
+We come back 3 days per week in July and then mandatory practices start in August (this is when we will have team pictures).
+During the summer we will do the following: FRDT camp, kids camp fundraiser, Golf Tournament fundraiser, competition choreography.

 What is camp?
 Is it mandatory?

 Camp is not mandatory but is highly recommended!
-It's the first time the team really comes together to perform and this is where the beginning of team bonding really starts!
-It’s a 4 day/3 night camp where we go learn new material, improve technique, work on gameday situations and qualify for National’s.
+It's the first time the team really comes together to learn and work.
+This is where the beginning of team bonding really starts!
+We host our own camp, held at Fossil, where we bring in our own choreographers to teach our halftime routines for the year.
 It’s really fun and very important that each dancer is there!
+We end the week with an all team/family BBQ.

 How long is the dance season?

-Tryouts in April.
-Practices start May (very minimal and not mandatory) - July.
+Tryouts in April/May.
+Practices start in June - July.
 Mandatory practice starts in August.
 Football season is September-October.
-Competition season is late October/November-December.
+Competition season is late October/November-December and then again after break until after National's.
 Basketball season is December-March.
-We also attend Nationals in February.
-Then we have a break once bball is over, until we start tryouts in April.
+We have a break once bball is over, until we start tryouts in April/May.

 What sporting events do you perform at and what does that include?